Legal & privacy information for The Green Rooms. Counselling, Psychotherapy and Coaching in Glasgow and Newton Mearns.

 - If required by a court of law.

 - Within professional supervision.
-All Counsellors and Psychotherapists have an ethical responsibility to attend regular Therapeutic Supervision to ensure they are giving their clients the best possible service.
+All Counsellors, Psychotherapists, Coaches and Mindfulness Practitioners have an ethical responsibility to attend regular Therapeutic Supervision to ensure they are giving their clients the best possible service.
 Client identities are not disclosed within supervision.

 We will always try to speak with you about a potential or actual break of confidentiality first, unless there are safeguarding issues that prevent this.